 Here are some tips for harvesting your herbs:

 I recommend a great book called the Bountiful Container by McGee and Stuckey.
 It is about growing edibles attractively in containers.
 All herbs, fruits, vegetables, and edible flowers are discussed in detail from planting to harvesting with recipes.
-I love this book and refer to it all the time.
-I just harvested some basil today for my lunch pizza!

 Simply harvest by pruning about a third to a half of the leaves/stalks which will also spawn thicker new growth.
 If the herbs are perennials make sure to bring them indoors during the winter and keep in a sunny location, water accordlingly and continue to harvest.